 I had a bike.
 I had panniers, cooking gear and camping gear.
 But I still needed a few essential tools and spares.

 Now, as we all know, Poundland is a mainstay of the expedition fraternity.
-A quick visit to my local branch yielded a headtorch, a tyre pump, cable ties and gaffa tape (two indispensible pieces of on-the-road repair equipment), batteries for said headtorch, and a mini toolkit with tyre levers and allen keys and spanners for the most common nuts and bolts found on a bicycle.
+A quick visit to my local branch yielded a headtorch, a tyre pump, cable ties and gaffa tape, batteries for said headtorch, and a mini toolkit with tyre levers and allen keys and spanners for the most common nuts and bolts found on a bicycle.

 The observant amongst you will have deduced that these six items from Poundland, by the laws that govern this universe, can not possibly have cost more than £6.

 Lesson: Expensive kit might well be lighter, last longer, need less fettling, and be more immediately convenient and practical (and shiny).
 But the difference is a small slice of the huge adjustment to life on the road.
 Basic stuff can be readily replaced, whereas posh gear can’t.
 You’ll learn more by relying on your wit than on your kit.

 Running total: £25.14